apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 13th, 2017: Apache Jackrabbit Oak 1.4.12 released
+Apache Jackrabbit Oak 1.4.12 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.4) page for more details.

 #### January 13th, 2016: Apache Jackrabbit Oak 1.2.23 released
 Jackrabbit Oak 1.2.23 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the